 - Search state trademark databases in the states where you intend to do business.
 Has anyone else filed a trademark registration for the mark you want to use?

 - Check out domain name registrars such as GoDaddy or NameCheap.
 Is the domain name you want available?
-If it isn’t, that’s a red flag that someone else is already using your intended mark.
+If it isn’t, that’s a red flag that someone else may already be using your intended mark.
 Don’t make the mistake of assuming that you can just buy the .biz or .net version and you’ll be fine.
 Because it’s likely you won’t.
 If you run into issues with your intended name or logo in these places, consider choosing a different name.

 Get Legal Help!

 Once you’ve cleared your intended mark and started using it, you need to take steps to protect it!
 Filing for a trademark registration is one action step you can take to legally protect your brand.
 We’ll dig a little deeper into trademark registration in a future blog post.